TheHolyWaffle/League-of-Legends-XMPP-Chat-Library/README.md

 ## Getting Started

+* Download the latest release: https://github.com/TheHolyWaffle/League-of-Legends-XMPP-Chat-Library/releases/latest
-Maven is required because of the dependencies this library uses.
+* Additionally Maven is required because of the dependencies (see [pom.xml](pom.xml))

-To start of you have to create a [LolChat](src/com/github/theholywaffle/lolchatapi/LolChat.java) object first with the correct [ChatServer](src/com/github/theholywaffle/lolchatapi/ChatServer.java) of your region.
+* To start of you have to create a [LolChat](src/com/github/theholywaffle/lolchatapi/LolChat.java) object first with the correct [ChatServer](src/com/github/theholywaffle/lolchatapi/ChatServer.java) of your region.
 From there on you can do anything you want with it.

 **Example:**